cognusion/AllHandsOnDeck/README.md

 ----

 Configs can specify hosts which can have:
-* Address - IP address of the host (optional, if Name is a valid hostname)
+* Address - IP address of the host (optional, if Name is a valid DNS hostname)
 * Arch - Architecture of the host (e.g. 'x86_64') (optional)
 * Loc - Location of the system (e.g. 'Denver', or 'Rack 12', or whatever) (optional)
 * Wave - If you want to run commands in waves, you can specify an affinity number >0.
 May be filtered using --wave CLI param, and/or standard filters (optional)